AppHammer/agentic-workshop/lesson_3_d_mcp_and_on/.roo/commands/generate-qa-summary.md

 # Instructions

-Switch to the correct subagent
+Switch to the correct qa-engineer mode

 Generate a detailed project structure document.